basebasket/odoo-modules/document_gdrive/README.md

 - Enable Drive and Picker API
 - Add a credentials of type OAuth 2.0 client ID
 - Select Web application
 - Fill in both Authorized Redirect URIs and Authorized JavaScript Origins to your Odoo hostname.
+- Adding /oauth2callback after Authorized Redirect URIs, remember using 'http://localhost:8069' instead of 'http://0.0.0.0:8069'
 - Copy paste the client_id in the Configuration/Knowledge section.

 If you are also using the Google Authentication module you can use the same id, just